RyotaUshio/obsidian-quick-preview/README.md

         registerQuickPreview(this.app, this, MyCustomEditorSuggest, (item) => {
             // - `linktext` can be any string representing a proper internal link,
             //   e.g. "note", "note.md", "folder/note", "folder/note.md", "note#heading", "note#^block-id" etc
-            // - `sourcePath` is the path of the file where the link is stored in, used to compute relative links.
-            //   In many cases, you can just pass an empty string. return { linktext: "folder/note.md", sourcePath: "" };
+            // - `sourcePath` is used to resolve relative links.
+In many cases, you can just pass an empty string. return { linktext: "folder/note.md", sourcePath: "" };
         });
         // or